run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/CI-group-availability.md

 title: Verifying CI group availability

-Description: This functionality is intended to verify the CIs availability group.
+Description: This functionality is intended to verify the availability of the CI group.
 # Verifying CI group availability

-This functionality is intended to verify the CIs availability group.
+This functionality is intended to verify the availability of the CI group.

 ## Before getting started

 - [x] Previous registration of the availability group.
-- [x] It's also necessary to link the calendar, the service level agreement of type "availability" and the cost per hour of unavailability to the: configuration item, the configuration item group and the service contract.
+- [x] It's also necessary to link the calendar, the service level agreement of type "availability" and the cost per hour of unavailability to the: configuration item, configuration item group and service contract.

 ## Procedure